 A very prevalent hate existing in Europe and not only is "anti-Romani sentiment" aka antigypsyism, anti-Romanyism, Romaphobia, or antiziganism.
-Many people born in Romania find themselves victims of this "misguided" prejudice and most fail to realise it.
+Many people born in Romania find themselves victims of this "misguided" prejudice (on several levels) and most fail to realise it.
 Though I cannot prove it, I believe that my father was targeted by his OPG supervisor for "being a Gypsy" even though he had little to do with that ethnicity.

 The official language in Romania is Romanian, a Romance language, based on Latin.
 The language was formed when Roman emperor Trajan conquered the ancient province of Dacia, imposing Roman rule on the land and the people who survived that war, which ended 106 AD.
 In contrast, the Romani or Gypsy language (and its dialects) is based on Sanskrit and it is spoken by the Romani (Gypsy) people who came to Europe from India around 1100 AD.
 The Romani people are a minority in Romania and many other European countries, varying from 10% in Hungary to as low as 1% elsewhere.
 Adding to the confusion, many Romanians have left Romania after 1989 mostly for other countries with Romance languages, such as Spain, Italy and France and so did some members of the Roma/Romani minority from Romania.